shinyquagsire23/monado/doc/writing-a-new-driver.md

 interface is not sufficient for you to detect presence/absence of your device, or if you don't want to use the built-in HID support for some reason.

-If you can use built-in HID, you might consider looking at @ref hdk_found, which is a nice example of how to implement detection of an HMD based on the USB HID for its IMU.
+If you can detect based on VID/PID, you will instead implement If you can use built-in HID, you might consider looking at @ref hdk_found, which is a nice example of how to implement @ref xrt_prober_found_function_t to perform detection of an HMD based on the USB HID for its IMU.

 Either way, your device's detection details will need to be added to a list used by the prober at @ref xrt_instance startup time.
 The stock lists for mainline